War in Ukraine highlights vulnerability of critical energy infrastructure | DW | 07.03.2022

 Still, experts say fossil fuel facilities suffer from different vulnerabilities.
 Most coal, oil and gas plants are much older than renewable energy sources and were connected to the internet without a clear plan to fend off cyberattacks.

-In many countries, the fossil fuel infrastructure was built decades, if not centuries ago.
+In many countries, the fossil fuel infrastructure was built decades, if not a century ago.
 "I don't think they had much protection against cyber attacks," said Madnick.
 "Maybe against bandits and cowboys, but not cyber attacks."

 Experts warn the world's biggest economies lack unified plans to protect their electricity grids from digital threats as they increasingly switch to renewable power.
 In the US, for instance, there is no federal cybersecurity strategy.
 "That doesn't make any sense in a country that is totally hooked together," said Don Smith.